Experimental entanglement of temporal order: Entangled quantum-switch

 \subsection{Experimental scheme}

-We create a quantum SWITCH with entangled control qubits using a photonic set-up.
-Let us first consider a single quantum SWITCH.
-Each quantum SWITCH applies gates on a target qubit, where the gates' order depends on the state of a control qubit.
+We create a quantum-switch with entangled control qubits using a photonic set-up.
+Let us first consider a single quantum-switch.
+Each quantum-switch applies gates on a target qubit, where the gates' order depends on the state of a control qubit.
 Experimentally, we encode the control qubit in a path degree of freedom (DOF), and the target qubit in the polarization DOF of a single photon.
-The photon is initially placed in a superposition of two paths (as explained in Fig. \ref{img:AliceBob_setup} and the \textbf{Methods - Section I.}).
-These paths are labeled $0_1$ and $1_1$ for SWITCH S1 and $0_2$ and $1_2$ for SWITCH S2 in Fig. \ref{img:AliceBob_setup}.
-The two paths are then routed through a two-loop \textit{Mach-Zehnder interferometer} \cite{NatCommun.6, Rubinoe1602589}.
+The photon is initially placed in a superposition of two paths (as explained in Fig.~\ref{img:AliceBob_setup} and Appendix~\ref{Met-Sec:Source}).
+These paths are labeled $0_1$ and $1_1$ for quantum-switch S1 and $0_2$ and $1_2$ for quantum-switch S2 in Fig.~\ref{img:AliceBob_setup}.
+The two paths are then routed through a two-loop \textit{Mach-Zehnder interferometer}~\cite{NatCommun.6, Rubinoe1602589}.
 The $0_i$ paths lead the photons through a set of gates acting on the polarization DOF in the order ${U}_{i_\text{A}} \preceq {U}_{i_\text{B}}$.
 While the paths $1_i$ guide the photons through the gates in the opposite order ${U}_{i_\text{B}} \preceq {U}_{i_\text{A}}$.
-To generate the maximally entangled state between the target qubits (Eq. (\ref{eq:entangledState}) ), we need to implement the non-commuting gates ${U}_{i_\text{A}}=\sigma_z$ and ${U}_{i_\text{B}}=(\mathbb{1} + i \sigma_x)/\sqrt{2}$, which we do with waveplates.
+To generate the maximally entangled state between the target qubits in Eq.~\eqref{eq:entangledState}, we need to implement the non-commuting gates ${U}_{i_\text{A}}=\sigma_z$ and ${U}_{i_\text{B}}=(\mathbb{1} + i \sigma_x)/\sqrt{2}$, which we do with waveplates.
 In particular, a half-waveplate (HWP) at $0^\circ$ for $\sigma_z$ and a sequence of quarter-waveplate (QWP) and HWP both at $45^\circ$ for $(\mathbb{1} + i \sigma_x)/\sqrt{2}$).
 After this, the two paths are recombined on a 50/50 beamsplitter (BS) --- which projects the path DOF in the basis $\lbrace\ket{+}\bra{+}, \ket{-}\bra{-}\rbrace$.
 The path lengths and the relative phases are set by means of a piezo-driven trombone-arm delay line.
 At the two outputs of each interferometer, QWPs, HWPs and polarizing beam splitters (PBSs) are used to perform arbitrary polarization measurements on the target qubits.

-To entangle the two quantum SWITCHes, we first entangle the path DOFs of the two photons.
-As explained in the \textbf{Methods - Section I.}, we generate path-entangled photon pairs that are separable in their polarization DOF:
+To entangle the two quantum-switches, we first entangle the path DOFs of the two photons.
+As explained in Appendix~\ref{Met-Sec:Source}, we generate path-entangled photon pairs that are separable in their polarization DOF: